diegopacheco/claude-code-poc/README.md

 * Does not run on a isolated/docker env(like Codex or Jules).
 * Does not open PRs on GitHub automatically.
+* > can you keep coding?
+  ⎿  Claude usage limit reached.
+Your limit will reset at 4am (America/Los_Angeles).

 ### Related POCs